Here goes, my 3rd annual attempt at being an accountable, amateur “futurist” in the Cloud Accounting and general Biztech industry.

 13. Sage to invest in MYOB

-Despite the ill-blood and court case arising from Sage reneging on a deal to acquire MYOB from Archer, the two companies are very similar (disrupted in home market by Xero; growth through acquisition; belief in the “golden triangle” of Accounting, Payroll & Payments…etc).
+Despite the ill-blood and court case arising from Sage reneging on a deal to acquire MYOB from Archer, the two companies are very similar (disrupted in home market by Xero; growth through acquisition; belief in the “golden triangle” of Accounting, Payroll & Payments; broad product suite; customer for life strategy…etc).
 It’s not such a wild suggestion that Sage could step in when Bain step out…?

 I don’t think it will happen, but it probably should